folletto95/MeshSpy-Server/README.md

   request is stored and the server replies with `202 Accepted`.
 * `POST /nodes/reset` – remove all nodes but keep pending requests (development only).

+### Node management endpoints

+Endpoints for firmware configuration backups and updates are provided under `/nodes/{id}`:

+* `GET /nodes/{id}/backups` – list stored configuration backups for the node.
+* `POST /nodes/{id}/backup` – upload a new configuration backup.
+* `POST /nodes/{id}/restore` – restore configuration from the provided backup data.
+* `POST /nodes/{id}/firmware/update` – record a firmware update request.
+The payload can specify a version or URL of the image to install.
+* `GET /nodes/{id}/firmware` – return the latest known firmware version for the node.

 Example request body for `POST /nodes`:

 ```json